nickbarry/getintouch-angular-refactor/README.md

 ## Basic Requirements
 - [ ] Use iterative development (go straight to something that demos your idea)
-  - Build a simple client (HTML/JS or Angular) that lists some static contacts.
-    Create the ability to add new contacts, and update contacts' "last contacted" property.
+   - Create the ability to add new contacts, and update contacts' "last contacted" property.
-    Create a simple Node/Express server.
-    Make sure the client/server are sending data between each other.
+   - Make sure the client/server are sending data between each other.
+   - Connect to a database
-    Deploy to Heroku.
+   - Deploy to Heroku.
-    Optional: Create ability to save notes for each contact
+   - Optional: Create ability to save notes for each contact
-    Optional: Connect the server to Facebook, Gmail, and LinkedIn third party APIs.
+   - Optional: Connect the server to Facebook, Gmail, and LinkedIn third party APIs.
-    Optional: Build the ability to save user "stories" (updates).
+   - Optional: Build the ability to save user "stories" (updates).
 - [ ] Prepare for pitch @ demo on Tuesday